Spectrum News 13: In Focus

 In Focus with Allison Walker is a half-hour public affairs program that covers Florida, and is simulcast in both markets.
 It is a similar program format to NY1's In Focus with Cheryl Willis.
 It airs Sundays at 11:30 a.m. with an encore at 8:30 p.m.

 Other Daypart Programming

 There are other daypart specific offerings, such as A+ Teacher, Everyday Heroes, Pursuit Unlimited and Florida On A Tankful.

 Space Coast Coverage

 Spectrum News 13 has an on air promise of broadcasting all rocket launches from the nearby Cape Canaveral Space Force Station and Kennedy Space Center.
 It operates under the branding Destination Space and has a dedicated Space Coast team of reporters and producers who focus strictly on spaceflight and rocket launches.

-Due to the rise in commercial spaceflight and SpaceX's active launch site located at Kennedy Space Center, News 13 also offers a updating list of upcoming launches.
+Due to the rise in commercial spaceflight and SpaceX's active launch site located at Kennedy Space Center, News 13 also offers an updating list of upcoming launches.
 SpaceX's Falcon-9 rocket launching Starlink satellites tend to be the most common rocket launch to be able to see, but they cover all launches coming from Brevard County.